xgilarb/xrealtime-date-on-bash-terminal/README.md

 # To terminate the script use ctrl+z (start using bash in terminal)

 Make sure to copy this entire block into your .bashrc file.
-It includes the ASCII art, the text,<br>
+Just put it on the bottom line,<br>
-and the instructions for using Ctrl+Z to terminate the script.<br>
+so it doesn't interfere with other code<br>